myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/general_hpc_concepts/advanced_slurm_features.md

 kempner_h100 amd,holyndr,genoa,avx,avx2,avx512,gpu,h100,cc9.0
 ```

-The following table describes each of the features in the Kempner HPC cluster:
+The following table describes each of the features in the Kempner AI cluster:

 | Feature  | Description                                                                                       |
 |----------|---------------------------------------------------------------------------------------------------|